okiave/kirbybootstrap-single-page/readme.md

 Don't forget: Kirby's not for free.
 Please support Bastian's work by buying a license when going live with a site.

 http://getkirby.com/buy

+## Also don't forget

+Also don't forget to configure your own remote origin in your Git .config file.